Millennial Branding: What Works and What Doesn’t

 To distil our discussion into a few crucial takeaways, let’s recap the pivotal points:

-2. Community and Engagement Matter: It's not just about selling a product; it's about fostering a sense of community.
+- Community and Engagement Matter: It’s not just about selling a product; it’s about fostering a sense of community.
 Engaging your audience through social media or experiential events creates loyalty.
-Glossier's success can be attributed to its active involvement with customers on digital platforms.
+Glossier’s success can be attributed to its active customer engagement on digital platforms.

-3. Diversity and Inclusivity are Key: Brands that reflect the diversity of their audience will thrive.
-Representation isn't just a box to check; it's a critical aspect of how millennials view and interact with brands.
+- Diversity and Inclusivity are Key: Brands that reflect their audience’s diversity will thrive.
+Representation isn’t just a box to check; it’s a critical aspect of how millennials view and interact with brands.
 Companies like Fenty Beauty demonstrate how embracing diversity can lead to rapid success.

 With these key learnings in mind, let’s focus on concrete ways to apply them effectively.